oleksandrmaslov/zmk-input-gestures/README.md

 ## Troubleshooting

+Describing some problems that people have encountered, and how to address them.

+Please let me know if you get stuck, I'm happy to help you!

 ### My build fails with `Assembler messages Error: missing expression`
 In github actions, it might look like this:
 ```
 /tmp/cc51TXht.s: Assembler messages:
 /tmp/cc51TXht.s:1131: Error: missing expression
 ```

+I *think* I have addressed that problem, so please let me know if you see this!

 Try activating `ZMK_POINTING` as described in https://zmk.dev/docs/features/pointing